This week we witnessed another entry into the Canadian Asset Allocation One Ticket Portfolio Solutions. Welcome BMO.

-If you have any questions please feel free to contact me (Dale) at email@example.com.
-Better yet, leave a comment on this blog post.
+If you have any questions on BMO’s asset allocation portfolios, send a note to email@example.com.
+Better yet, leave a comment on this post.

 While I do not accept monies for feature blogs please click here for more about Dale and ‘how I might get paid’ disclosures.

 Thanks for sharing, kindly hit those share buttons.